pglazkov/MvvmValidation/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/cxp4fdhrhqhrq127?svg=true)](https://ci.appveyor.com/project/pglazkov/mvvmvalidation)

 # MVVM Validation Helpers
 MVVM Validation Helpers is a lightweight library that makes it easier for developers to implement validation in MVVM applications.
-You'll no longer have to implement INotifyDataErrorInfo interface manually in your view models.

 It allows you to:
 * Define and keep all your validation rules conveniently in one place.
 * Reduce boilerplate of maintaining error list for each of the validation targets (properties).
 * Validate a target and get the validation result back without worrying what rules need to be checked.
+* Easily implement `INotifyDataErrorInfo` interface in your view models to integrate with XAML binding engine for displaying validation errors in your views (see `NotifyDataErrorAdapter` below).

 ## Getting Started
 Install the [NuGet package](https://www.nuget.org/packages/MvvmValidation).